-Garth A. Gersten is an attorney with Shapiro Bieging Barber Otteson.
-He is currently Secretary to the Insurance Committee of the Colorado Bar Association and a Fellow of the American College of Coverage Counsel.
+Garth A. Gersten is an attorney with Otteson Shapiro.
+He is currently the 2021 Vice-Chair of the Insurance Committee of the Colorado Bar Association and a Fellow of the American College of Coverage Counsel.

 In his insurance coverage practice Mr. Gersten represents and advises policyholders in their disputes with insurers.
 He has litigated coverage and bad faith claims in the areas of construction defects, pollution, intellectual property claims, business interruption claims, underinsured and uninsured motorist coverage, fire and storm losses, and workers compensation insurance disputes.

 Mr. Gersten is focused on proactively assisting clients by reviewing existing insurance programs for policyholders and advising on gaps and overlaps.
 He also reviews and revises contractual insurance and indemnity provisions to make sure his clients’ interests are protected.